Why One-on-One Meetings Are More Essential Than Ever

 The world has been going through a lot of changes over the last few years.
-In March 2020, the COVID-19 pandemic started to hit a lot of countries hard, which left many workers in remote positions that they weren’t trained for.
+The COVID-19 pandemic left many workers in remote positions that they weren’t trained for.
 As the months continued to pass, employees and businesses alike saw huge numbers in terms of unemployment as well as bankruptcies.
 With protests, political unrest, and other situations sparking up in the months that followed, it made it clear that the world is changing and nobody knows quite what to expect.

 Each employee is doing the best they can, but multiple emotions may come up.
 Some are scared, others are in pain, and some are angry about the world they now live and work in.
 As part of a management or leadership team, it’s important to be aware of the unprecedented time we live in and how it affects everyone’s regular responsibilities.
 With so many things going on day after day, it’s important to keep a connection with employees and offer regular interaction.